The 8 most effective de-escalation techniques in corrections

 When an individual becomes extremely irate, they begin using their core brain or “alligator brain.”
 This part of the brain includes the limbic system, brain stem structures and the amygdala that drive anger and aggression.

 Many de-escalation techniques that have proven effective over time are effective because they re-engage the frontal lobe of the brain that regulates impulse control, rational thought and awareness of consequences.
 The following are the Big Eight techniques that officers should include in their de-escalation toolbox.
-(You can also download a copy of this list to take with you for future reference.)
+(You can also download a copy of this list to take with you for future reference by completing the “Get Access to this Corrections1 Resource” box on this page!)

 Listening allows an irate person to “flood,” which is a means of purging angry energy.
 As long as the inmate’s behavior is not posing a safety or security risk, allowing them to vent may help them return to a state of equilibrium.